choccolatte/DSA_and_ALGO/algo.md

 - another technique to solve the 0/1 Knapsack Problem is to use something called tabulation.
 This approach is also called the iterative approach, and it is a technique used in Dynamic Programming.
 - Tabulation solves the problem in a bottom-up manner by filling up a table with the results from the most basic subproblems first.
 The next table values are filled in using the previous results.

+**How it works?**
+1. Consider one item at a time, and increase the knapsack capacity from 0 to the knapsack limit.
+2. If the current item is not too heavy, check what gives the highest value: adding it, or not addingg it.
+Store the maximum of these two values in the table.
+3. In case the current item is too heavy to be added, just use the previously calculated value at the current capacity where the current item was not considered.

+ - the tabulation approach works by considering one item at a time, for increasing knapsack capacities.
+In this way, the solution is built up by solving the most basic subproblems first.
+ - On each row, an item is considered to be added to the knapsack, for increasing capacities.

+ - eg. - improved solution to the 0/1 Knapsack Problem using tabulation:

+ `
+def knapsack_tabulation():
+    n = len(values)
+    tab = [[0] * (capacity + 1) for y in range(n + 1)]

+    for i in range(1, n+1):
+        for w in range(1, capacity+1):
+            if weights[i-1] <= 2:
+                include_item = values[i-1] + tab[i-1][w-weights[i-1]]
+                exclude_item = tab[i-1][w]
+                tab[i][w] = max(include_item, exclude_item)
+            else:
+                tab[i][w] = tab[i-1][w]

+    for row in tab:
+        print(row)
+    return tab[n][capacity]

+values = [300, 200, 400, 500]
+weights = [2, 1, 5, 3]
+capacity = 10
+print('\nMaximum value in Knapsack = ', knapsack_tabulation())
+ `

+- here, in line - if weights[i-1] <= w:
+                include_item = values[i-1] + tab[i-1][w-weights[i-1]]
+                exclude_item = tab[i-1][w]
+                tab[i][w] = max(include_item, exclude_item)
+    - if the item weight is lower than the capacity it means it can be added.
+Check if adding it gives a higher total value than the result calculated in the previous row, which represents not adding the item.
+Use the highest(`max`) of these two values.
+In other words: choose to take, or not to take, the current item.

+- in line - include_item = values[i-1] + tab[i-1][w-weights[i-1]]
+    - this line might be the hardest to understand.
+To find the value that corresponds to adding the current item, we must use the current item's value from the `values` array.
+But in addition, we must reduce the capacity with the current item's weight, to see if the remaining capacity can give us any additional value.
+This is similar to check if other items can be added in addition to the current item, and adding the value of those items.

+- in line - tab[i][w] = tab[i-1][w]
+    - in case the current item is heavier than the capacity (too heavy), just fill in the value from the previous line, which represents not adding the current item.